top of page

 A study and first meta-analysis concluded that LGG is effective in treating infantile colic, with their particular study showing that excessive crying was reduced on average by 32 minutes per day.
 Other studies included in the meta-analysis showed a variation in results.

-The sudy concluded while LGG seemed to help with colic in babies, more studies are needed to explore the effects of LGG with different doses, administration time, and duration on infants with different feeding moods (5).
+The study concluded while LGG seemed to help with colic in babies, more studies are needed to explore the effects of LGG with different doses, administration time, and duration on infants with different feeding moods (5).

 Bifidobacterium breve